Insurance for musical instrument lending P2P

 Katrin Straub

 Lending a valuable instrument to other musicians carries significant financial risks.
-Many musicians have a false sense of security, but standard insurance often does not apply in case of damage.
-Learn how to comprehensively protect your instrument during P2P rental.
+Many musicians feel falsely secure, yet standard insurance often does not cover damage.
+Find out how to protect your instrument comprehensively when renting it out peer-to-peer.

 The topic in brief and concise terms